-A dynamic institution requires resources that are current; therefore, Triton College's Academic Policy #6060 states that all course outlines are to be kept in a master file and reviewed on an annual basis, assuring that every course outline is reviewed and approved every year.
+A dynamic institution requires resources that are current; therefore, Triton College's Academic Policy #6060 states that all course outlines are to be kept in a master file and reviewed on an annual basis, ensuring that every course outline is reviewed and approved every year.

-The master file of all course outlines is maintained in each academic dean's office and at the College Curriculum Committee's MyTriton website:
+The master file of all course outlines is maintained in each academic dean's office and on the College Curriculum Committee's MyTriton SharePoint page.